Compound interest is no miracle. It’s math.

 The compounding period and the units of time can be different.
 For example, the interest rate on a loan might be expressed as 12%/yr, compounded monthly.
 In this case, there is a significant difference between the nominal interest rate and the effective interest rate.
 The effective rate includes the interest paid on the interest after compounding.

-There are more than 3 million Google hits in a search for “the power of compound interest“, and most of them talk about how beginning a savings plan early in your career can theoretically result in an rich retirement fund.
+There are more than 3 million Google hits resulting from a search for “the power of compound interest”, and most of them talk about how beginning a savings plan early in your career can theoretically result in a rich retirement fund.
 The so-called secret of compound interest is that future interest payments are not based solely on the original principal, but also on prior interest.
-That is, unlike “simple” interest (which no one ever uses), compound interest means that the interest is added to the balance, and consequently from that point on, interest must be paid on a higher balance (i.e., interest is paid on the interest).
+That is, unlike “simple” interest (which no one ever uses), compound means that interest is added to the debt, and all future interest computations will be based on the higher balance (i.e., interest is paid on the interest).
 The result is exponential growth of the balance.

 The abundance of articles online touting the “miracle” of this compound interest claims that compound interest can grow fortunes from modest starting balances.
 However, remember that every saver with a retirement fund has a counterpart borrower with a mortgage or credit card debt.
 Compounding works against borrowers, just as it works in favor of lenders.
 To this end, borrowers need to understand what is typically not explained in lending disclosure documents — the compounding period.